 Emanuel is a Content Specialist at Superside.
-With the knowledge that three languages (and counting) and digital marketing can serve a creator, he has helped B2Bs from multiple industries to write, optimize and scale their content game with compelling pieces that answers questions and solve problems.
-On Superside, Emanuel transform ideas into powerful articles that guides you on how to use Superside multi-powered services to scale your business to the max.
+With the knowledge that three languages (and counting) and digital marketing can serve a creator, he has helped B2Bs from multiple industries to write, optimize and scale their content game with compelling pieces that answer questions and solve problems.
+On Superside, Emanuel transforms ideas into powerful articles that guide you on how to use Superside's multi-powered AI services to scale your business to the max.

 SaaS companies evolve faster than almost any other category.
 New features roll out regularly, user feedback drives frequent updates and UIs tend to grow across a constantly shifting ecosystem of surfaces.